delphidabbler/swag/README.md

 ## Contributing

-You are welcome to contribute updates and fixes to the new code added in this version of the collection.
+You are welcome to contribute updates and fixes to the code used to manage the SWAG collection.

-> **Note:** Please do not submit any changes to the original SWAG collection: it is frozen.
+> **Note:** Please do not submit any changes to the original SWAG package files: they are frozen.
 The purpose of this project is simply to provide developers with easy programmatic access to the existing collection.

 The GitFlow methodology is used in developing the project, so please fork the repo and create a feature branch off the `develop` branch and create your contribution there.
-Open a pull request when ready.
+Open a pull request when done.

 ## Licensing

 Licensing is a little complicated.
 For full details see the file `LICENSE.md`.
 The following is a brief summary:

-* Code and examples from the original SWAG database are licensed under whichever is the most appropriate of the GNU Lesser General Purpose License or the GNU Free Documentation License, unless the code or example has a statement to the contrary.
+* Code and examples from the original SWAG database are licensed under whichever is the most appropriate of the GNU Lesser General Purpose License or the GNU Free Documentation License, unless the package file has a statement to the contrary.
-* Any code or documenation added the DelphiDabbler version of the collection is licensed under the MIT License.
+* Any code or documentation added to the DelphiDabbler version of the collection is licensed under the MIT License.

 ## Acknowledgements